jeremyjosol/coffee-beans/README.md

 # Coffee Beans

 ## About
-This project is a coffee bean inventory management system built using React.
+This project is a 'Blue Bottle Coffee' themed coffee bean inventory management system built using React.
 The application is designed to showcase a variety of coffee beans, providing information such as brand, name, origin, roast type, a brief description, price, and availability.
 The user interface is built using React components, including dynamic rendering for detailed coffee bean information and forms for adding/editing new beans to the inventory.
 The application utilizes React state management to handle various states, allowing users to navigate between viewing, adding, editing, and deleting coffee beans.
-Additionally, the project features responsive design, making it suitable for various device sizes, and incorporates smooth scrolling functionality using React to enhance the user experience.
+Additionally, the project features responsive design, making it suitable for a diversity of device sizes, and incorporates smooth scrolling functionality using React to enhance the user experience.

 <img src='./src/img/coffee-beans-header.jpg'>